josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - physical stress;
 - simulated danger.

-The aim is not suffering for its own sake.
+The objective is not suffering for its own sake.

 It is partly to reduce the novelty of stress when performance matters.

 People can learn:

-- how their attention changes;
+- how attention changes;
 - how communication deteriorates;
 - how decision-making changes;
 - how procedures hold up.